lawsie/guizero/docs-src/docs/usingwidgets.md

 ### Using events

 An event is how you trigger code as a result of users interacting with your app.
-The event could be a user clicking on a button or entering text into a TextBox.
+An example of an event could be a user clicking on a button or entering text into a TextBox.
 When an event occurs you can run a piece of code.

 This is how you make your app "do stuff".